singhvidushi/portfolio/finalproject3.md

 - **Movie/TV Show Recommendations**: I added a feature that recommends 3 specific titles based on the genre the user selects.
 This makes the dashboard more interactive and provides personalized suggestions, helping users make quicker decisions.

 - **Dark Mode**: Since many users binge-watch content at night, they suggested that white backgrounds were too straining for their eyes.
 In response, I added a **dark mode** to the dashboard, with a button at the top-right corner to toggle between day and night modes.
+- **Distribution of Genres Across Platforms**: I made edits to this visualization to include a **filter** where users can now choose between **content types**—either **movies** or **TV shows**.
+This filter allows users to drill down into the type of content they are most interested in, making the dashboard more customizable and relevant to their viewing preferences.

 - **Descriptive Header**: I revised the header to provide more clarity and context.
 The original text was adjusted to better communicate the purpose of the dashboard: